 Taylor Swift and her family have been frequent targets of extremely violent threats and recently international model Bella Hadid successfully applied for a restraining order against a known stalker.
 We could write pages of high profile examples but this is just the tip of the iceberg and wouldn’t show the extent of the problem for ordinary citizens.

-Within Australia, the Australian Bureau of Statistics in 2012 did a survey and they reported that one in five women will experience stalking at some stage in their life and one in thirteen men will actually experience stalking in their life.
+Within Australia, the Australian Bureau of Statistics did a survey in 2012 and they reported that one in five women will experience stalking at some stage in their life and one in thirteen men will actually experience stalking in their life.

 95% of cases where women are stalked involve men as the perpetrator while male victims have a more even split with men and women roughly accounting for 50% of the perpetrator count.
-Though women are over represented as victims in these statistics, they also prove that men are prone to stalking and violence resulting from this activity.
+Though women are overrepresented as victims in these statistics, they also prove that men are prone to stalking and violence resulting from this activity.

 The Stalker’s Profile